vschwaberow/npwg/README.md

 - `--mutation-type <TYPE>`: Type of mutation to apply [default: replace]
 - `--mutation-strength <STRENGTH>`: Strength of mutation [default: 1]
 - `--lengthen <INCREASE>`: Increase the length of passwords during mutation
+- `--copy`: Copy the generated password to the clipboard
 - `-h, --help`: Print help
 - `-V, --version`: Print version